MAILEX: Email Event and Argument Extraction: Taxonomy for Email Event Extraction

 \newparagraph{Amend Data:} The event is triggered when the sender requests or indicates changes to a data record.
-In order to describe the type of change, we introduce a fixed set of ``Amend Type'' verbs including add, delete, or update.
-Additionally, we have observed that individuals frequently describe changes by providing context followed by the revision, as shown in Example 1.
-Consequently, to differentiate between the various roles, we introduce two labels, ``Context'' and ``Revision'', {and replace all four argument roles (Table \ref{tab:arg_roles}) for Data act with two sets of copies for each} (e.g., ``Context: Data Type'' and ``Revision: Data Type" instead of the original ``Data Type'').
-These modifications allow for more precise differentiation and description of the different aspects of the event and its roles.
+In order to describe the type of change, we introduce a fixed set of ``Amend Type'' verbs including add, delete, and update.
+Additionally, we have observed that individuals frequently describe changes by providing context followed by the revision, as shown in the example below.
+Consequently, to differentiate between the various roles, we introduce two labels, ``Context'' and ``Revision'', and replace all argument roles of the Data act with two sets of copies for each (e.g., ``Context: Data Type'' and ``Revision: Data Type'' instead of the original ``Data Type'').
+These modifications allow for more precise differentiation and description of the different aspects of the event and its roles. \begin{quote} Example: \Example{Can \Arg{you}{Members} \TW{change} \context{\TW{the budget}}{Data IdString} from \context{2K}{Data Value} to \revision{3K}{Data Value}} (\amendaction: Update) \end{quote}